 - PhD in Music Theory.
 The minor field must be either music history and literature or musicology.

 - PhD in Musicology, DME and PhD in Music Education.
 One minor consisting of 12 credit hours within or outside the field of music in any subject for which the candidate has the necessary background for advanced course work.

 Minors within the Jacobs School of Music must have 12 credits of courses at the 500 level or higher.

 Minor courses outside the Jacobs School of Music must be at a level that is acceptable for graduate study.
 Minors outside the Jacobs School of Music ordinarily require 12 credits of courses at the 500 level or higher.
 However, up to 6 credits of courses at the 300 or 400 level may be eligible if they can satisfy a requirement for a major or minor in that field, subject to the approval of the department offering the courses and the director of graduate studies.
 Courses at the 100 or 200 level are not eligible.
-No more than 6 hours of courses below the 500 level may be counted toward a doctoral minor or guided electives.

 Each course must have a grade of "C" or better to fulfill degree requirements.
 In addition, the courses counting toward the minor must have an average grade of "B" or better.
 Departments offering the minor may require a higher grade for their minor fields.
 Courses with S/F grades will not be accepted as part of a minor.
-Guided Electives taken in place of a second formal minor have the same grade requirements as a minor.

 - Advisory Committee Request form